 The application process for our PhD programmes is outlined here.
 Applicants who are already prepared to submit a formal application can click here for the online application forms.

-- The deadline for applications for China Scholarship Council PhD studentships was 12 January 2020.
+The deadline for applications for China Scholarship Council PhD studentships for September 2021 entry: 27 January 2021.

 1. Identify a potential supervisor

 Before applying, you should identify a potential supervisor for your PhD.
 We have some funded PhD projects which are advertised on our PhD projects page.
 Applications from candidates intending to self-fund their PhD are also accepted all year round.

 Once you have found a PhD project you would like to apply for, you should express your interest, usually via email, with the supervisor before you make a formal application.
 Contact details for supervisors, and any information/documents they require from you, are listed on the PhD projects page.
 If you are applying for one of our postgraduate research studentships, please ensure that you complete the formal application before the advertised deadline.

 You may also discuss the possibility of other PhD projects with a prospective supervisor.
 The research themes of the School can be found on our research pages and research interests of individual members of staff can be browsed on their profile pages.
 Applicants should contact suitable members of staff by email to enquire about possible research opportunities, ideally including the following information: